 During the Building on Success 2019 operational excellence conference on Sept.
 9 and 10, the Governor’s Office of Management and Budget (GOMB) recognized the following agencies and individuals for going above and beyond to get the most value for every tax dollar invested:

-Executive Leadership Award: Department of Public Safety and Department of Human Services Trailblazer Award: Department of Corrections Innovation Award: Department of Alcoholic Beverage Control and Department of Health Champion Award: Sam Albornoz from the Department of Technology Services and the Division of Juvenile Justice Services 25% Improvement Award: Department of Human Services and Department of Health
+Executive Leadership Award: Department of Public Safety and Department of Human Services Trailblazer Award: Department of Corrections Innovation Award: Department of Alcoholic Beverage Control and Department of Health Champion Award: Sam Albornoz from the Division of Technology Services and the Division of Juvenile Justice Services 25% Improvement Award: Department of Human Services and Department of Health

 GOMB recently recognized DTS Solutions Delivery.
 You can see the information from GOMB here.

 The SUCCESS Framework teaches state employees about the Rules of Flow.
 Following these rules will help you move a product or service more efficiently and effectively through your system.
-This month we are sharing how the Department of Technology Services implemented the concept of work in process.
+This month we are sharing how the Division of Technology Services implemented the concept of work in process.

 Are you or your employees feeling overwhelmed at work?
 Are you juggling several projects at once?
 Read the success story below to learn how one team took on fewer tasks and was actually able to complete more projects.

-The Department of Technology Services (DTS) has a solutions delivery development team that provides software development for state agencies.
+The Division of Technology Services (DTS) has a solutions delivery development team that provides software development for state agencies.
 The type and volume of projects this DTS team works on varies greatly depending on agency needs.
 At one point in time the team had 55 projects in its queue, but it was only completing about 12 a year.
 This low completion rate was caused, in part, by staff working on several projects at once leading to bad multitasking and reduced productivity.